Airfield Defence Guards

 ADGs are commanded by Squadron Leaders (SQNLDR) and assisted by Flight Lieutenants (FLTLT) and Flying Officers (FLGOFF) who are commissioned officers known as Ground Defence Officers (GRDEFO) they receive initial training at the Australian Army's Royal Military College (RMC), Duntroon.
 Following graduation from RMC, GRDEFOs undertake the Army Regimental Officer Basic Course (Infantry) prior to RAAF-specific training at the RAAF Security and Fire School (RAAFSFS), at RAAF Base Amberley.

-ADG are comparable to the British Royal Air Force Regiment, USAF Security Forces, and the RNZAF Security Forces.
+ADG are comparable to the British Royal Air Force Regiment, and the USAF Security Forces.

 History

 Pre World War II

 From 1929 the RAAF began to establish an Aerodrome Defence Scheme (ADS), primarily utilizing aircraft personnel to provide local defence of airfields, although it was initially limited in scope.
 Following the acquisition of the required equipment training began in 1931, including in both anti-aircraft and ground defence roles.
 Between 1931 and 1939 this also included exercises with the Army, during which Aerodrome Defence Sections defended an area against attacks by Australian Army units and RAAF aircraft.
 In 1939 it was directed that the scheme be expanded to include all units and stations.